 Custom sources are added to the memory only if their sync pattern differs from any of the previous selections.
 The projector automatically selects a new memory location.

-Most settings are stored individually for each mode, including contrast, brightness, tune etc. See the remote control function table in section Using the LCD Projector.
+Most settings are stored individually for each mode, including contrast, brightness, tune, frequency, position and scaling.
+See the remote control function table in section Using the LCD Projector.

 8.3 OSD SYSTEM